bestia-dev/dodrio_templating/README.md

 ### attributes

-For attributes I will add a custom attribute like this `data-attname-t="function_name"`.
+For attributes I will add a custom attribute like this `data-attrname-t="function_name"`.
+It must be positioned exactly before the actual attribute - because of the parsing.
 The `data-` means custom attributes for html5.
 The mid part of the name is the original attribute name to change.
 The `-t` is for now to distinguish attributes for templating.